 You are, of course, familiar with Toilet Paper Tug of War.
-What you may not have yet encountered is the recently invented game of Toilet Paper Love Pull.
+What you may not have yet encountered is the recently invented game of Toilet Paper Tug of Love.

 Like its predecessor, it involves at least two people, and a length of toilet paper.
 These aforementioned players, as in the aforementioned game, hold the proverbial toilet paper in much the same manner.
 The differences are: